LasirenaShann/academic-kickstart/content/home/about.md

 # Hi

 My name is Tzu-Yun, or you can call me Ariel.
 Currently, I work as a research assistant at [National Tsing Hua University](http://www.nthu.edu.tw/).
 I am very lucky to be able to collaborate with [Prof. Chun-Yi Lee](http://cymaxwelllee.wixsite.com/elsa) and his research team.
 My current research focuses on *reinforcement learning* and its applications in other domains (e.g, robotics, computer vision).
 I will be a master student in [Computer Science](https://www.cs.ubc.ca/) at [University of British Columbia](https://www.ubc.ca/) in Fall 2018, advised by [Prof. Leonid Sigal](https://www.cs.ubc.ca/~lsigal/).
-You can find {{% staticref "pdf/cv.pdf" %}}my latest CV here{{% /staticref %}}.
+You can find  more details about me in my {{% staticref "pdf/cv.pdf" %}}CV{{% /staticref %}}.